Grizzlage/Futile-SpineSprite/README.md

         GSpineManager.LoadSpine("skeletonName", "pathToSpineJson", "pathToImageAtlas");
         GSpineManager.LoadSpine("skeletonName", "pathToSpineJson");

-- Both pathToSpineJson and pathToImageAtlas are relative to the /Assets/Resources/ folder.
+- Your spine json and atlas image / json files all must be in the /Assets/Resources/ folder.
-- The image atlas needs to be loaded before any skeleton Json data is loaded, or at the same time.
+- The image atlas needs to be loaded before any skeleton Json data is loaded, or at the same time using the all in one function.
-- skeletonName can be anything you wish and will be used to lookup skeleton data.
+- skeletonName is just a lookup name in the SpineManager can be anything you wish.
+It's only used for looking up spine/atlas data.

 Create the Sprite